-Non-current debts and other financial obligations are valued, after initial recognition, at the amortized cost price based on the effective interest method.
+Non-current debts and other financial obligations are initially - and after recognition - valued at the amortized cost price based on the effective interest method.
 Given the short-term character of the debt, the value is equal to the nominal value.